Saharshjain78/image_optimiser/NEURAL_NOISE_TEST_REPORT.md

 1. **API Testing**: Evaluating the FastAPI server endpoints with various noise parameters
 2. **Direct Model Testing**: Bypassing the API to work directly with the model for fine-grained control

-For these tests, we used both synthetic images with different shapes and an anime character image (Naruto) to evaluate segmentation performance.
+For each test, we used synthetic images with different shapes and complexities to evaluate segmentation performance.

 ## Test Results